eunomia-bpf/bpf-developer-tutorial/src/1-helloworld/README_en.md

 When faced with creating an eBPF project, are you confused about how to set up the environment and choose a programming language?
 Don't worry, we have prepared a series of GitHub templates to help you quickly start a brand new eBPF project.
 Just click the `Use this template` button on GitHub to get started.

 - <https://github.com/eunomia-bpf/libbpf-starter-template>: eBPF project template based on the C language and libbpf framework.
-- <https://github.com/eunomia-bpf/cilium-ebpf-starter-template>: eBPF project template based on the C language and cilium/ebpf framework.
+- <https://github.com/eunomia-bpf/cilium-ebpf-starter-template>: eBPF project template based on the Go language and cilium/ebpf framework.
 - <https://github.com/eunomia-bpf/libbpf-rs-starter-template>: eBPF project template based on the Rust language and libbpf-rs framework.
 - <https://github.com/eunomia-bpf/eunomia-template>: eBPF project template based on the C language and eunomia-bpf framework.